nasa/cumulus-docs/docs/deployment.md

         ]
     }

 Replace the `<arn:DeployerRole>` with Role ARN value created when you deployed the deployer stack.
-The cli command `aws iam list-roles | grep <deployer-stack>` will show you the correct ARN.
+The AWS CLI command `aws iam list-roles | grep <deployer-stack>` will show you the correct ARN.

-_Before proceeding, make sure you attached this new policy to the user that will deploy Cumulus.
-If you create a new user for this, make sure to save their access key and secret access key._

 **Update AWS Access Keys**